Alexander-Milligan/Introduction-to-Git-Github/README.md

 <h1>Module Seven: Pull, Edit, Push Assessment</h1>
     <h2>Assessment Brief</h2>
-    <p>For this assessment you will need to create a new folder named ModuleSeven, you are then required to pull this repository https://github.com/Alexander-Milligan/ModuleSevenFolder.git in to your IGG folder and edit the readme to say Hello Module Seven.
-Save the file in the new ModuleSeven folder and add, commit and push the folder and file to your repository.</p>
+    <p>For this assessment you will need to create a new repository named ModuleSevenPull, you are then required to pull this repository (https://github.com/Alexander-Milligan/ModuleSevenPull.git)in to your new repository and edit the ModuleSevenREADME.md file to say “Hello Module Seven after being pulled and edited”.
+Save the file in a new ModuleSeven folder in your IGG folder and add, commit and push the folder and file to your repository.</p>
+    <p></p>

-<h1>Module Eight:  Open Source Edit Assessment</h1>
+<h1>Module Eight:  Repository Security</h1>
     <h2>Assessment Brief</h2>
+    <p>There are a number of security features that github has for repository’s, in this module you will learn about the first two features, secret scanning and code scanning.
+There are five main option/features in github for repository security and it is very helpful to know of them all.</p>
+    <h2>Secret Scanning</h2>
+        <p></p>
+    <h2>Code Scanning</h2>
+        <p></p>
+    <h2>Assessment Eight: Repository Security</h2>
+        <h3>Assessment Brief</h3>
-    <p>For this assessment you are required to setup a folder named ModuleEight with a readme file.
-You are then asked to find a git project that you like and pull that project through the command line into your folder and edit one of its file, you will then push the folder to your repository. </p>
+        <p>In this assessment you are required to write an essay based on the Security Advisories, Dependabot Alerts and the Security Policy features functions.
+You are then asked to create a folder named “ModuleEight” inside your IGG folder and place your essay in your ModuleEight folder.
+Once you have completed these steps, please add, commit and push your new folder to your IGG repository.</p>

-   <p>It is advised to keep your choice of project small.</p>
+<h1>Course Conclusion </h2>
+    <p>Once you have finish Module Eight you have finish the course and are asked to follow the course completion steps below.
+Thank you very much for following this course.</p>
+    <b><p>Congratulation & Well Done</p></b>

-<h2>Course Completion Steps</h2>
+<h1>Course Completion Steps</h2>
     <p>Once all modules have been completed please send your github repository url to SaltireCourses@gmail.com, where your course will be evaluated and marked.
 You one be contacted within two weeks of sending your course link and you will get your certificate of completion as well.</p>

 </div>